The Mindful Postpartum Handbook; maternal self-care with the Alexander Technique

 Mother breastfeeding her newborn baby while using a manual breast pump.

 Who is the author?
-Nicola Hanefeld PhD in cooperation with Lesley Glover PhD.
+Nicola Hanefeld PhD

 If you'd like to be kept in the picture please use the newsletter subscription form on this page.